 Automated Callback – this is a callback that was set up within the Callback Automation.

-Abandoned – Distributed – this is a call that was ringing to the agent, but the caller hang up it before the agent answered.
+Abandoned – Distributed – this is a call that was ringing to the agent, but the caller hung up it before the agent answered.

-Short Abandoned – Distributed – this is a call that was ringing to the agent, but the caller hang up during the first 5 seconds.
+Short Abandoned – Distributed – this is a call that was ringing to the agent, but the caller hung up during the first 5 seconds.

 *You might have missed our blog post